techguy95/jekyll-now/_posts/2017-4-8-Hello-World.md

 ## Bugs discovered / what I got stuck on:

-- using the constructor for objects messes up in Data Structures lesson
+- using the constructor for objects buggy in Data Structures lesson in Codecademy
-- might need to use literal object instead to finish lesson properly
+- might need to use literal object notation instead to finish lesson properly

 ## Useful links to save for later: